ghubliming/Quant_US_Stock_Market/README.md

 3. **Simulated Purchases**:
    - The `calculate_average_cost()` function simulates hourly, daily, weekly, and monthly stock purchases.
    - For each purchase, it calculates the number of shares based on the amount to be invested and the stock price at that moment.
-   - It supports time ranges and assumptions such as the market being open from 9 AM to 4 PM (New York Time).
+   - It includes a flag mechanism that checks whether stock data is available for a given timestamp.
+If data for the current day or time is missing (e.g., on a holiday or non-trading day), the flag triggers a search for the next available data point, ensuring that the simulation continues smoothly without breaking.
+   - The hardcoding of market hours (9 AM to 4 PM) is aimed at aligning with typical New York Stock Exchange (NYSE) trading times to fetch accurate timestamps from the `yfinance` package, which may otherwise return unexpected values outside of trading hours.

 4. **Average Cost Calculation**:
    After simulating purchases, the script calculates the average cost for each type of purchase using the `calculate_avg()` function.